 Emphasising the relative formality - Orchids is normally an evening restaurant, although open for lunch when there is demand - tables are set up classically, with pristine white linen and gleaming glasses.

-Menus are based on local produce where possible, and continue the tradition of fairly classical cuisine with an occasional contemporary twist for which this restaurant is well known - and a meal here is always enhanced by professional and caring service.
+Menus are based on local produce where possible ("committed to sustainable use of the earth's resources"), and continue the tradition of fairly classical cuisine with an occasional contemporary twist for which this restaurant is well known.

 Perrotts Garden Bistro: